HON 171: The Human Event I

 Thucydides' own reflections on issues and motives are found in the forty or more "set speeches" for which the History is famous.
 These speeches – which appear as direct quotations from the individual participants, but were actually written by Thucydides – represent a common device in ancient Greek literature.
 Like the oration and the dialogue they must be accounted for by the importance of the spoken word in Greek culture.
 Thucydides, describing his method, stated that "while keeping as closely as possible to the general sense of the words that were actually used, [I] … make the speakers say what, in my opinion, was called for by each situation."

-Our third selection (actually contained in the second PDF above) describes the civil war between populists (who sided with Athens) and oligarchs (who were eager to recieve support from Sparta) that erupted in Corcyra (modern Corfu) in 427.
+Our third selection (which is actually contained in the second PDF) describes the civil war between populists (who sided with Athens) and oligarchs (who were eager to receive support from Sparta) that erupted in Corcyra (modern Corfu) in 427.
 The chaos that ensued is typical of that which occurs when the balance of power is shifted in a region.
 Thucydides uses the example of Corcyra to outline his bleak view of human nature.
 Indeed, Thucydides says he composed his History so that its readers could "understand clearly the events which happened in the past and which (human nature being what it is) will, at some time or other and in much the same ways, be repeated in the future."
 It is notable that the gods play no part in Thucydides' narrative.
 Chaos and suffering is due to human action not divine intervention.

 The final excerpt is "The Melian Dialogue" (416/15 BCE) in which the monstrous realities of the conflict are stripped bare.
 To the question "Why was Athens beaten?"
 Thucydides implies the answer that Athens, deprived of Pericles' strong but humanely moderate leadership, pursued a policy of barbarous extremism.
 At Melos, after some fifteen years of brutal war, the Athenians justified their actions solely on the grounds of raw power.
 This episode - and that at Corcyra - illustrate what the war had become - a far remove from the tragic beauty of Homer's Iliad.

-A disasterous Athenian expedition to Sicily in 415 (advocated by Alcibiades, a student of Socrates) began the final decline of Athens.
+A disastrous Athenian expedition to Sicily in 415 (advocated by Alcibiades, a student of Socrates) began the final decline of Athens.
 In 404 Athens was occupied by the Spartans and the rule of the Thirty Tyrants began.
 One of these tyrants was Critias, uncle of Plato and friend of Socrates.
+After nine months, the Tyrants were overthrown and an amnesty was offered.

-We're going to begin our examination of the second stage of Greek philosophy, a period that ended in about 100 BCE and was characterized by the development of different philosophical schools.
-It was the time of Socrates, Plato, Aristotle, the Epicureans, the Stoics, and the Skeptics, but we will concentrate on Socrates as depicted by his student, Plato.
+For our examination of Classical Greek philosophy, we will concentrate on Socrates as depicted by his student, Plato.
 To begin with, please read this brief introduction to Plato.

 Euthyphro is a Socratic discussion of the concept of piety.
 Socrates' method is known as the elenchus ( ελεγχος ) and usually ends in aporia (απορiα, a seemingly insoluble impasse).
 It works as follows: